• Skip to primary navigation

 Saima Zaidi

-Chicken lemon coriander soup is a light and refreshing soup to drive your blues away.
+Chicken lemon coriander soup is a light and refreshing soup.
 Made with fresh broth, it has the herby flavors of cilantro and the tang of lemons.
 Shredded cabbage adds the perfect crunch!

 Print Recipe Pin Recipe